What could be better than getting paid to eat? That’s what I thought when I decided to pursue food writing.

 And if you want some serious inspiration about how you can make good money from being a food writer – listen to this podcast with Kate Kordsmeier.

-Do you dream of being a food writer?
+Do you dream of food writing?
 What would your intersection be?